j-kliewer/Snake_game/README.md

 The snake however is not allowed to turn 180 degrees back on itself, thus we must take into account the direction the snake is currently headed in, in this case denoted 'direction'.

+Note: last_direction is forced to DOWN when in INIT_TAIL state so that the game begins with the snake travelling downward.

 The code can be seen below:

 ( 'in_down, in_left, in_right, in_up' refer to user inputs on buttons; 'direction' is used to indicate current direction of snake, 'last_direction' captures the direction the user indicates the snake should move in next)